kotlitecture/template-multiplatform-compose/docs/Dataflow/Ktor/overview.md

 # About

-This API provides access to the Ktor, the latter of which utilizes platform-specific API as its HTTP engine.
+This API provides access to the Ktor client, which utilizes platform-specific API as its HTTP engine.
 This data source is pre-configured to facilitate both REST and WebSocket communications with the backend.

 # Links